scalar-labs/scalar-kubernetes/docs/SetupDatabaseForEKS.md

 #### Autoscaling

 AWS RDS provides the option to autoscale storage.
-Read more about it [here](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_PIOPS.StorageTypes.html).
-It is also possible to autoscale IOPS to a threshold of your choice if you select `Provisioned IOPS SSD` as the `storage type`.
+Read more about it in this [AWS guide](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_PIOPS.StorageTypes.html).

 ### Monitor AWS RDS